Twrigh18/College-Database/README.md

 # College Database
-Microsoft Access is used for this project
- Project 4 will be finsihed on April 16th 2022
-(UNDER CONSTRUCTION)

-The project that was done in the Microsoft access class that was taken at community college.
+The project that was done in the Microsoft Access class that was taken at community college.
 This project is a college database.
 The college database contains student’s information and the classes at this college.
 The goal is to create a school database and to create the queries, forms, reports, and a mailing address.
-The data is created from screatch and no provided datatsets have been used during this project

 ## Creating data

-Before I create the data.
-The first thing to do is to crate the columns.
-After the columns, then pick the data types that I want the data in the columns to displays.
+Before data is created, tables are needed.
+The two tables are going to be made are the students table named tblStudents and the classes table named tblClasses.
+Columns are then created for both tables.
+After the columns, then data types will be chosen that I want the data in the columns to display.

 ## Student's Table